• Skip to primary navigation

 Ingredients on a counter top.

-Spices - Salt, cinnamon, ginger, and nutmeg add depth of flavor to your bars.
-The spices could be substituted with an apple pie spice blend or pumpkin pie spice blend in equal amounts.
+• Flavor - Vanilla extract, cinnamon, ginger, and nutmeg add flavor to your bars.
+Spices could be substituted in an equal amount with apple pie spice or pumpkin pie spice blends.

 Ingredients on a counter top.